bengtmartensson/IrpTransmogrifier/README.md

 ## Acknowledgement
-I would like to acknowledge the influence of the [JP1 forum](http://hifi-remote.com/forums/index.php), both the programs (in particular of course [DecodeIR](http://www.hifi-remote.com/wiki/index.php?title=DecodeIR), and the discussions (in particular with Dave Reed ("3FG")).
+I would like to acknowledge the influence of the [JP1 forum](http://hifi-remote.com/forums/index.php), both the programs (in particular of course [DecodeIR](http://www.hifi-remote.com/wiki/index.php?title=DecodeIR), and the discussions (in particular with Dave Reed ("3FG") and Graham Dixon ("mathdon")).
 This work surely would not exist without the JP1 forum.

 ## Background
 This program can be considered as a successor of [IrpMaster](http://www.harctoolbox.org/IrpMaster,html).